Blazingmarimba/I2C-Peripheral/docs/project-plan.md

 ## Test Plan
 - Simulate write/read from the same register with waveform validation
-- Create Python script on Raspberry Pi to:
+- Create Python script on Raspberry Pi too:
   - Write to all registers
   - Read back values and verify correctness
 - Confirm ACK/NACK and repeated start handling in simulation